 To take the easier option, walk up Tai Tam Reservoir Road to Parkview.
 Alternatively, you can also take a taxi straight up to Parkview if you’re not taking the bus.

 Just beside Parkview is the entrance to the Wilson Trail.
-Take the entrance that goes towards Tai Tam Country Park and stay on the path till you reach the highest point on this section of the hike, Violet Hill.
+Take the entrance that goes towards Violet Hill (the other side heads to Jardine’s Lookout) and stay on the trail till you reach the highest point on this section of the hike.

 Difficult Option to Violet Hill – via Tai Tam Country Trail

-If you’re up for a challenge, you could make this hike into the twin Twins hike.
+If you’re up for a challenge, you could further increase the intensity of this hike.

-This trail will bring you out to another hill that is adjacent to Violet Hill and is slightly taller (marked as 436m in the map above).
+This trail will bring you out to another hill that is adjacent to Violet Hill and is slightly taller (marked as 436 m on the map above).

 Be sure to keep looking back as the Hong Kong skyline slowly reveals itself.